thunderrabbit/robnugen-journal-entries/2016/11/02one-to-one-lesson-before-holiday.md

 http://breakingnewsenglish.com as ways she can practice extensive reading.
 There are probably some free sites that are actually geared toward ER, but I don't have their domains memorized.

+## 11:42 Saturday 05 November 2016 JST

+Surprise!
+That turned out to be my last lesson there.
+I had mentioned to them that it's a bit far for me to travel and then boom they got a new teacher.